tomtitchener/RealSimpleMusic/README.md

   the voices one-by-one into editors that handle more than 16 voices, e.g. GarageBand and Logic.

-Note the structure of the `Score` is too simple, lacking tempo, key signature, or other global settings.
+The structure of the `Score` is too simple, lacking tempo, key signature, or other global settings.
 And it may be other aggregates, like the `Motto` types seem to be of little value and may be deprecated.